 From the SimEvents® library, drag the Entity Multicast and Multicast Receive Queue blocks.

-In both dialog boxes, In the Multicast tag parameters
+In both dialog boxes, in the Multicast tag parameters,

-both blocks, enter the same string.
+enter the same text.
 For example,

 The software uses these tags to match the broadcaster and broadcastees.

 This is example shows entities broadcast to two queues.
 Notice that the FIFO blocks for both queues have the A tag.